JonasHasl/Hobby-Projects/README.md

 -Power Automate does not let one share projects yet

--Source code for web scraping of financial website of all tickers on Nasdaq100 and S&P500 can be sent on request
+-Source code for web scraping of financial website for data on all tickers on Nasdaq100 and S&P500 can be sent on request

 -Source code for app Finvest can be explained upon request